MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-handle-inventory-and-manufacturing-costs.md

 ---
 title: Handle Inventory and Manufacturing Costs
-description: Learn how a number of fields, pages, and reports are aimed at users who directly or indirectly manage the cost of items or operations.
+description: 'Learn how a number of fields, pages, and reports are aimed at users who directly or indirectly manage the cost of items or operations.'
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.keywords: null
 ms.date: 06/16/2021
 ms.author: edupont
-ms.openlocfilehash: b911692aa899eac88b74322e21454c87659a75a8
-ms.sourcegitcommit: 8ad79e0ec6e625796af298f756a142624f514cf3
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/30/2022
-ms.locfileid: "9605586"
 ---
-# <a name="handling-inventory-and-manufacturing-costs"></a>Handling Inventory and Manufacturing Costs
+# Handling Inventory and Manufacturing Costs

 Although much of the cost accounting functionality is expressed in underlying processes with no user interaction, such as entry application and automatic cost adjustment, a number of fields, pages, and reports are aimed at users who directly or indirectly manage the cost of items or operations.